laineq/laineq/README.md

 Hello
-This is Hongrui QU or Elaine.
+This is Hongrui Qu or Elaine.
 I am a recent graduate from SFU data science major and interested in cybersecurity and data analysis.